Please click the following for more information about the Embassy and the contact details of the divisions.

 The Political Department promotes bilateral relations between Germany and South Africa through a continuing dialogue with the South African Government, the Parliament, political parties and civil society covering a wide range of political issues.

 The observation and analysis of South Africa´s foreign and domestic policies, the preparation and management of high level visits of political decision makers, as well as the coordinaton of policies in multilateral bodies are other important activities.
-The division also covers the Kingdom of Lesotho and the Kingdom of Swaziland.
+The division also covers the Kingdom of Lesotho and the Kingdom of Eswatini.

 The Press Division is responsible for press work and public affairs with the aim of presenting German domestic and foreign policy to the South African public.
 It maintains close contact with local media outlets and journalists and is a prime source of information for German correspondents working in South Africa.